FrankApiyo/liveview-svelte-pwa/README.md

   - [ ] Include scanning with trivy as a sec. measure
   - [ ] Add bot and webcrawler detection and prevention strategies
   - [ ] Add some unit tests for svelte fns (night)
+- [ ] Research on how to always make sure that a PWA JS is always up to date
+- [ ] Remove dev secrets from repo
 - [ ] More Wallaby tests (nights)